sashuu69/weather-station-cluster/README.md

 # Weather Station Cluster

-## The project is still under progress
+## Introduction

+The Weather Station Cluster is weather station system for ethusiasts that want to measure data for education and research purposes.

 ## Features